 Is exercise your problem?
-Do you lead too sedentary a lifestyle?
+Do you lead an inactive lifestyle?
 Are you overweight or even obese?
 Do you smoke?
 Do you have the right nutritional support for your body?

 Do you see why you have to be on board with this, and why there is no "one size fits all" solution?
 Nobody knows you as well as you do.
 You just need to be honest.

 Some examples of things included in a prediabetes plan are:

 - Monitoring your diet for the foods you eat, and their ranking on the glycemic index (GI).